Egypt & the Eternal Nile-Waitlist Status

 This is a moderately active tour and participants must be able to keep up with an active group of travelers.
 For the safety and enjoyment of each participant and the group, participants must be able to:

-- Be able to walk on cobblestone, gravel and pavement.
-Some of walking excursions require good balance as you walk over cobblestone sidewalks/roads and uneven pavement.
+- Be able to walk on cobblestone, gravel, and pavement.
+Some walking excursions require good balance as you walk over cobblestone sidewalks/roads and uneven pavement.

 - Stand for up to approximately 2 hours at a time each day.

 - Walk up and down steep stairs without handrails, without the assistance of another person.

 - Get off and on tour vehicles without assistance

 - Be able to deal with hot weather

 If you must cancel your trip, the effective date of cancellation will be upon our receipt of your written notification.
 Refunds for cancellations are subject to the following per person charges:

 Cancel 95 days or more before departure: full refund